Home / Connect / Community Life - Page 2

 Activities, events, video, reflections, updates, announcements, invitations, suggestions, and more.
 Check back often, as new content will be added all the time.
 Click on the title or images to see each post's own page, or to leave a comment.

-Members of the cathedral community (wherever they may be) are encouraged to join the private Facebook group Saint Mark's Cathedral Community Life during the Closure.
+Members of the cathedral community (wherever they may be) are encouraged to join the private Facebook group Saint Mark's Cathedral Community Life.
 In this group members can connect and share in a more informal way.
-For those who do not use Facebook, content from the group will be posted on this page regularly.
+For those who do not use Facebook, content from the group will occasionally be shared on this page.

 with No Comments